PoemaIX/KSKB-IX/docs/RS.md

 * A **max-prefix limit** is enforced; when it triggers,  new routes from the announcing client are **discarded**.
-* The limit, if not provided on a client-by-client basis, is learnt from the client's **PeeringDB record**.
 * If no more specific limits exist for the client, the **general limit** of 170000 IPv4 routes and 12000 IPv6 routes is enforced.